arkku/dotfiles/README.md

 ### Clipboard

-The scripts `clipcopy` and `clippaste` copy and paste to/from the system clipboard (trying to autodetect macOS, X11, etc).
+The scripts `clipcopy` and `clippaste` copy and paste to/from the system clipboard (trying to auto-detect macOS, X11, etc.).
 They fall back to the tmux buffer if no known system clipboard is available.

 ### tmux